Frantone Electronics: Fran Blanche

-Blanche is a strong supporter of the LGBTQ+ community, and a transgender person, as explained in the video "When Google Calls you a Slur" in which she demonstrates Google's search engine auto populating the suggested term "Is Fran Blanche a tranvestite?"; she addresses this as a slur, prompting her subscriber and fanbase to mass contact Google to rectify the search results.
+Blanche is a trans woman and strong supporter of the LGBTQ+ community.
+In the video "When Google Calls you a Slur" in which she demonstrates Google's search engine auto populating the suggested term "Is Fran Blanche a tranvestite?"; she addresses this as a slur, prompting her subscriber and fanbase to mass contact Google to rectify the search results.
 The video got the attention of Google and as of May 1, 2022, this term no longer appears in Google searches for Fran Blanche or Frantone.

 She is a Senior Member of the IEEE since April 2021.

 She has two Youtube channels: One is FranLab, where she discusses and demonstrates vintage electronics, and the other is Frantone, which includes the making and maintenance of her Frantone guitar pedals, along with some music she and others have performed with them.

 Fran has played guitar for many years and has previously performed as lead guitarist in a band called the Mysterons.